ByMykel/friendly-invention/README.md

 # Introduction

 I've used Vue 3 in Vite with TypeScript and Tailwind CSS.
+Also, I've used Cypress for E2E testing and Vitest for unit testing.

+I've created a `fake-backend` branch to fake the API so you can see it deployed on [gh-pages](https://bymykel.github.io/friendly-invention/), but is preferable to test this from `main` branch.

 ## Configuration